 I am a discontented American.
 If I was contented, would I spend hours musing on such things as blog posts?
-The foundation of my current discontent is the fact that I am a worst-case-scenario kind of guy: when the disaster comes, I’ll be the one who is ready for it (I tell myself).
+The root of my discontent is the fact that I am a worst-case-scenario kind of guy: when the disaster comes, I’ll be the one who is ready for it (I tell myself).
 Of course, believing this is delusional, but not delusional enough to move me to spend time and money on a therapist, which means I am likely to remain as I am until the end, whether that comes in 24 minutes or 24 years.

-Given my predilection to sniff out disasters, in the early fall of 2016, I began to fuss about “What if he wins?”
+Given my predilection to sniff out possible disasters, in the early fall of 2016, I began to fuss about “What if he wins?”
 The fussing generated a train of thought that led to an affirmation of the Constitution as being but a piece of paper, and that if/when a President decides s/he wants to disregard it, there is little anyone can do about it.

 Five years later, I am feeling less delusional and more certain about the possibility of a worst case scenario becoming the scenario…but I digress…

 A visceral trepidation made it difficult for me to fall asleep on the night of November 8, 2016, and I still felt it when I awoke, a foreboding so intense that after breakfast that morning I lit a candle for the first and only time in my life at a Catholic Church.
 I do not expect that a prayer is like a wish—it will not evaporate if shared—so I can tell you that I prayed for the survival of my country as I then understood it to be.